 There’s a final use of “ghosting” in our industry.
 It refers to the flip side of the hiring process: when individuals apply for a job and never hear boo (yes, pun intended) about their application.
 This has been going on for ages and is nothing specific to senior living.
 Jobseekers, especially for hourly positions, complain about it constantly and can get even more discouraged about their prospects.
 I believe we in senior living do better, and that will give us an edge in the tightest labor market in memory.

 Argentum has a range of initiatives to support recruitment, retention, and development of the workers we need in senior living.
-Please join us a Senior Living Works Ambassador!
+Please join us as a Senior Living Works Ambassador!
 If you have a best practice you’d like to share, or if you are interested in our broader workforce development programs, please contact Brent at firstname.lastname@example.org.

 One final note.
 Our webinar was recorded and is available for download.